Got a class action lawsuit postcard in the mail, and wondering are class action lawsuits worth it? I give you real examples, plus explain the process.

 How exactly is class action settlement money divided up?
 I mean, there’s typically a whole group of people in a class action suit…so who gets what?

 Before we get into that, you should know that some class action settlements have agreements where the money has to go to a charity or to injunctive relief.
-Meaning, class members get nothing.
+Meaning, each member of the class gets nothing.

 And sometimes?
 The lawyers get paid and all the class action members get is a coupon for a free product.